Katie Feeney

+Katherine Grace "Katie" Feeney (born August 16, 2002) is an American social media personality and dancer with over 13 million followers across TikTok, Youtube, Instagram and Snapchat.
+Her content primarily consists of sports, travel and lifestyle content.

 Early life

-Feeney attended Sherwood High School in Olney, Maryland where she served as the school’s SGA treasurer, along with running track.
-Her father is a deputy state's attorney, while her mother is an event planner.
+Feeney was born on August 16, 2002 in Olney, Maryland and attended Sherwood High School where she served as the school's SGA treasurer, along with running track and part of the dance team and graduated in 2021.
+Her father is a deputy state's attorney, while her mother works part-time in event planning.
 She is the youngest of three children, having two older brothers.
 Before her social media career, she had been competitively dancing since the age of four.